matangover/mypy-language-server/README.md

 ## Installation

 ### Installation in VS Code
-To use this language server in VS Code, follow the instructions in the [VS Code extension README](vscode-client/README.md).
+To use this language server in VS Code, use the [Mypy extension for VS Code](https://github.com/matangover/mypy-vscode/blob/master/README.md).

 ### Usage with other language server hosts